Bou Jaoude

 Geographical distribution of the last name Bou Jaoude in the world

 There are also, to a lesser extent, bearers of the name in other countries with a strong Lebanese-descendant population, like Canada, Australia, or some Gulf countries.
-The name circulates, carried by often recent migration stories.
+The name moves around, carried by often recent migration stories.
 In France, it’s a name that is beginning to be recognized also thanks to Gilbert Bou Jaoude, who does a lot to make it more familiar.

 Variants and spellings of the last name Bou Jaoude